 Add wet ingredients to dry ingredients in a slow and steady stream until no dry ingredients are visible.
-Scrape down the bowl, add fresh zest of one lemon, and mix for another 20 seconds or until evenly coloured (you may need to scrape down the bowl one more time to ensure all the batter is evenly coloured).
+Scrape down the bowl, add pink food dye and musk essence, and mix for another 20 seconds or until evenly coloured (you may need to scrape down the bowl one more time to ensure all the batter is evenly coloured).

 Fill each cupcake liner 3/4 of the way (using an ice cream scoop to transfer the batter into the cupcake liners makes this a quick and easy process otherwise you can use two tablespoons).
 Bake for 20-25 min or until a toothpick inserted comes out clean.
 Allow them to cool completely on a wire cooling rack before frosting.

 While your cupcakes are baking, and cooling prepare your frosting by adding the blue food gel to it and mix until well combined.

 To frost your cupcakes fit the end of your piping bag with a Wilton 6B star tip.
 Frost in a donut swirl as demonstrated in the video.
 Using a pair of tweezers (easiest way to do this) place the small silver candy balls on the side of the frosting.
 Use a paint brush to sprinkle glitter around the frosting.

 Finish off with a generous dollop of Persian fairy floss right before serving.
 Persian fairy floss will melt within 10 min especially if in a warm environment.

 Cupcakes can be stored in an airtight container for up to three days.